-Under our repurchase agreements and under any repurchase agreements we enter into in the future, we sell the assets to lenders (e., repurchase agreement, counterparties) and receive cash from the lenders.
+Under our repurchase agreements and under any repurchase agreements we enter into in the future, we sell the assets to lenders i(e., repurchase agreement.
+Because the cash that we receive from the lenders.
 The lenders are obligated to resell the same assets back to us at the end of the term of the repurchase agreement.
 Because the cash that we receive from the lender when we initially sell the assets to the lender is less than the value of those assets (the difference being the "haircut"), if the lender defaults on its obligation to resell the same assets back to us, we would incur a loss on the repurchase agreement equal to the amount of the haircut (assuming there was no change in the value of the securities).
 We would also incur losses on a repurchase agreement if the value of the underlying assets has declined as of the end of the repurchase agreement term, because we would have to repurchase the assets for their initial value but would receive assets worth less than that amount.
-Further, if we default on our obligations under a repurchase agreements and any new repurchase agreements we may enter into are likely to contain cross-default provisions, so that if a default occurs under any of our repurchase agreements agreements they have with us.
-If a default occurs under any of our repurchase agreements and all other repurchase agreements on the repurchase agreements with different lenders.
+Further, if we default on our obligations under a repurchase agreement, the lender will be able to terminate the repurchase agreement and cease entering into any other repurchase agreements with us.
+In the future, our repurchase agreements and any new repurchase agreements we may enter into are likely to contain cross-default provisions, so that if a default occurs under any repurchase agreement, the lender can also declare a default with respect to all other repurchase agreements they have with us.
+If a default occurs under any of our repurchase agreements and a lender terminates one or more of its repurchase agreements, we may need to enter into replacement repurchase agreements with different lenders.
 There can be no assurance that we will be successful in entering into such replacement repurchase agreements on the same terms as the repurchase agreements that were terminated or at all.
-Any losses that we will be successful agreements could adversely affect our earnings and thus our cash available for distribution to stockholders.
+Any losses that we incur on our repurchase agreements could adversely affect our earnings and thus our cash available for distribution to stockho